-Unlike at home, consumers are charged for receiving a call when travelling abroad.
+Unlike at home, consumers are charged for receiving a call on their mobile when travelling abroad.

 All of the mobile provider websites contain information on prices for various types of call, including those for receiving a call or text message.

-Additionally, your operator is required to send you a message with personalised roaming price information when you first enter another EU country (plus Norway and Iceland), and to provide a free phone number for more information.
+Additionally, your operator is required to send you a message with personalised roaming price information when you first enter another country abroad.

 Learn more about using your mobile abroad.

 We also have a guide on using your smartphone or tablet abroad.